Stassi Schroeder Reveals Her Surprising Hangover Cure For ‘Vanderpump Rules’ Partying

 Stassi Schroeder has found a way to survive the drinking game.
 The Vanderpump Rules star, who is routinely seen throwing back shots while partying with her friends on the Bravo reality show, recently revealed her hangover cure-all in an interview on Michelle Collins’ SiriusXM show.

 During an appearance on The Michelle Collins Show, Stassi, who recently launched a Witches of WeHo wine line with pals Kristen Doute and Katie Maloney, explained why she is rarely seen nursing a hangover despite her heavy drinking.
-The Next Level Basic author, admitted that “things have changed” since she turned 30 last June and that she now proactively uses IVs to keep up with her co-stars after a night of partying, according to Page Six.
+The Next Level Basic author admitted that “things have changed” since she turned 30 last June and that she now proactively uses IVs to keep up with her co-stars after a night of partying, according to Page Six.

-Stassi Schroeder admitted that she does drink a lot after Collins described her and the rest of the Vanderpump Rules cast as “basically functioning alkies.”
-Schroeder admitted that since turning 30 she can’t “hang” as much as she would like, then she spilled her hangover secret.
+Schroeder admitted that she does drink a lot after Collins described her and the rest of the Vanderpump Rules cast as “basically functioning alkies.”
+Schroeder admitted that since turning 30, she can’t “hang” as much as she would like.
+She then spilled her hangover secret.

 “I definitely get IVs on the reg.
 I get them to come to my house.
 You just go on on a website called The IV Doc and people will actually travel to your home or hotel and you can get an IV.
 I do it for anything.
 Like, if I’m getting sick, if I’m about to go on a plane.
 I got one before I came here because they have a jet lag one so you can get B12, vitamins all that stuff, but for a hangover it really does help.”